-The Trump administration has committed to releasing 172 million barrels from the Strategic Petroleum Reserve (SPR), spearheading the International Energy Agency’s record 400-million-barrel global oil drawdown to counter price surges from the Iran war and Strait of Hormuz disruptions.
+The Trump administration has committed to releasing 172 million barrels from the Strategic Petroleum Reserve (SPR), spearheading the International Energy Agency’s record 400-million-barrel global oil drawdown to counter price surges stemming from the ongoing conflict with Iran and critical disruptions to oil shipping lanes in the Strait of Hormuz.

 Crisis Ignites Global Response